LAION-AI/Open-Assistant/website/README.md

 1. Use the `Login` button in the top right to go to the login page.
 1. You should see a section for debug credentials.
 Enter any username you wish, you will be logged in as that user.

+### Using Storybook

+To develop components using [Storybook](https://storybook.js.org/) run `npm run storybook`.
+Then navigate to in your browser to `http://localhost:6006`.

+To create a new story create a file named `[componentName].stories.js`.
+An example how such a story could look like, see `Header.stories.jsx`.

 ## Code Layout

 ### React Code